Maharashtra Assembly: CM Eknath Shinde wins Trust Vote with 164-99 margin

 The trust vote was proposed by BJP's Sudhir Mungantiwar and Shiv Sena's Bharat Gogawale.
 After a voice vote, on proposal of trust vote, opposition members demanded a division of vote.

-Meanwhile, two MLA of the Uddhav Thackeray faction, Santosh Bangar and Shyamsundar Shinde, joined the Eknath Shinde camp just before the trust vote.
+Meanwhile, MLA of the Uddhav Thackeray faction Santosh Bangar joined the Eknath Shinde camp just before the trust vote.

 Eknath Shinde, who led a revolt against Shiv Sena leading to the collapse of the 31-month-old Maha Vikas Aghadi (MVA) government, took oath as the Chief Minister of Maharashtra on June 30.